colemanja91/colemanja91.github.io/_posts/2022-05-28-rails-redirect-metrics.markdown

 ```

 At that point, it's a trade-off on whether you want to add a dedicated redirect controller.
 This approach lets us
-keep lower processing overhead on simple redirects - which is why we chose it - but it also feels like it clutters up `config/routes.rb`.
+keep lower processing overhead on simple redirects - which is why we chose it - but still feels like it clutters up `config/routes.rb` (although not as much as an explicit block for each redirect).
 A redirects controller would keep `config/routes.rb` cleaner, but with some added overhead.